Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Introduction and main results

 \begin{rem} For non-compact symplectic toric manifolds $X_P$, the symplectic potentials in (\ref{gg}) still define compatible complex structures on $X_P$; however, Abreu's theorem no longer holds.
 Theorems \ref{th1} and \ref{th2} remain valid in the non-compact case, if one assumes uniform strict convexity of $\psi$ for the latter. \end{rem}

 As mentioned above, these results provide a setup for relating quantizations in different polarizations.
 In particular, Theorem \ref{th2} gives an explicit analytic relation between holomorphic and real wave functions by considering families of complex structures converging to a degenerate point.
-We will come back to the relation of our results to the more general setup of \cite{Hi,AdPW} in a forthcoming paper.